moanableu/enumTest/README.md

 <li>Question.java - class where enums, getters and setters are implemented</li>
 <li>QuizDbHelper.java a class that <ol>creates table</ol><ol>upgrades table (triggered manually for now)</ol><ol>hosts all questions and answers</ol><ol>puts question information in table</ol><ol>creates an arrayList which reads information using Cursor object</ol></li>
 </ul>
-<br>The biggest learning curve was how to call enums, once used as a class everything becomes manageable.
-<br>One thing I am not trying here -looking forward to learn about it- is data persitencecy.
+<br>One thing I am not trying here -looking forward to learn about it- is data persitency.
 <br>I had great help from Leslie D. and Jonathan G. both based in VT -our tech community is great- and fellow scholar @Causaelity who has been a terrific mentor.
 <br>And of course @iip.udacity – Iip.